Silviu-Nss/Linux-shell/README.md

-This program implements a shell to allow executing some modification / query commands on a file system.
-It uses the Composite, Command, Singleton and Factory desing patterns.
+Shell implementation which allows executing modification / query commands on a file system.
+Design patterns used: Composite, Command, Singleton and Factory.

 Commands: